William Leake (rugby union): Rugby career

 Leake first came to note as a rugby player when he captained Dulwich College rugby team in 1883–1884; he was also captain of the college cricket team in 1884.
 When Leake matriculated to Selwyn College he then represented Cambridge University.
 Leake won three sporting 'Blues' at University in 1885, 1886 and 1887, all awarded for rugby for playing in the Varsity Match.
 Cambridge won all three matches during this period, and although Leake did not score in any of the games he played well, especially in 1886 and 1887, setting up a late try in the 1887 game.

 On leaving Cambridge, Leake continued to play rugby and joined Harlequins.
 In 1890 while representing Harlequins, Leake was approached by William Percy Carpmael to join his newly formed invitational touring team, the Barbarians.
 Leake accepted and became a founding member of the club.

 Leake gained his first international cap during the 1891 Home Nations Championship, an away game to Wales at Rodney Parade.
 Leake had an excellent debut, setting up Christopherson's first try after eluding his Welsh counterpart Hugh Ingledew.
 England won 7–3, and Leake was rewarded for his confident start with selection for the next two games of the tournament.
 Leake, partnered at half back with John Berry, was part of a winning England team in the second game, against Ireland, but England lost to Scotland in the Championship decider.
 The next season, the English selectors chose the Bradford pairing of Emmott and Briggs at half back, and Leake never represented his county again.

-Leake is mentioned briefly in Hugh de Selincourt's fictional book Relams of Day; Selincourt would have been familiar with Leake as a past pupil of Dulwich College, a few years behind Leake.
+Leake is mentioned briefly in Hugh de Selincourt's fiction book Realms of Day; Selincourt would have been familiar with Leake as a past pupil of Dulwich College, a few years behind Leake.